EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

 - It is often a requirement for AES and QES level signatures

-- It increases trust between all parties
+- It increases trust among all parties involved

 Example stories: eIDAS in practice

-EpicSign in practice
+EpicSign — in action

 EpicSign supports strong authentication.
-With our service, you can send contracts for signature, and the recipient is reliably authenticated before signing.
-Coming soon: Strong authentication for the Baltics and Nordics, and the eIDAS seal.
-We are currently developing support for more countries' authentication methods and organisation-level eIDAS seals.
-EpicSign is designed for small businesses: a clear user interface, no complex technical requirements, and pricing that scales with use.
+Our service allows you to send agreements for signing, and the recipient authenticates reliably before signing.\n\nComing soon: Strong authentication for the Baltics and Nordic countries, and eIDAS seals.
+We are currently developing support for multi-country authentication methods and organization-level eIDAS seals.\n\nEpicSign is designed for small businesses: a clear user interface, no complex technical requirements, and pricing that scales with usage

 Summary